hvianna/audioMotion-analyzer/README.md

 High-resolution real-time graphic audio spectrum analyzer JavaScript module with no dependencies.

-This is the just the spectrum analyzer module written for my [audioMotion](https://github.com/hvianna/audioMotion.js) project, a full-featured audio player and graphic spectrum analyzer.
+This is the graphic spectrum analyzer I originally wrote for [audioMotion](https://github.com/hvianna/audioMotion.js), here in a standalone module for you to use in your own JavaScript projects.

 ## Usage